Alagris/Pipeline/README.md

 #### Cover from command line parameters

-There a nice and simple utility called ``CommandLineToCover``.
+There is a nice and simple utility called ``CommandLineToCover``.
 It allows you to parse incoming command line parameters and turn them into ``BlueprintCover``.

     public static void main(String[] args) {
     	CommandLineToCover cmdCover = new CommandLineToCover(args);